Payday Loan Refunds – Everything You Need to Know

 A continuous payment authority isn’t necessarily bad (especially as it doesn’t leave you with bank charges if payments are unsuccessful) – but can often be used by lenders seeking repayment in a way that makes it very difficult to manage your money, especially if you’re struggling already.

-If you think a payday lender has misused a CPA or failed to explain how it will work, it can be further evidence to suggest you couldn’t afford the loan and may be due a refund.
+If you think a payday lender has misused a CPA or failed to explain how it will work, it can be further evidence to suggest you couldn’t afford the loan and may be due a loan refund.

 Could you afford the loan in the first place?